enzolutions/generator-marionette-drupal/README.md

 $ yo marionette-drupal:view
 ```

-The command above start an interactive interface to provide a View Name to create a Marionette ItemViewand defining what **Model** or **Collection** will be integrate with the new view, also a what **Template** will be associated with view ( a new template could be generated or choose one from templates available)
+The command above starts an interactive interface to provide a View Name to create a Marionette ItemView and define what **Model** or **Collection** will be integrate with the new view, also what **Template** will be associated with view (a new template could be generated or chosen from templates available).

-Optionally Jasmime Test unit could be created for new Model.
+Optionally a Jasmine Test unit could be created for new Model.

 In the following image you see how the command looks

 ![Model Generation](https://raw.githubusercontent.com/enzolutions/generator-marionette-drupal/master/images/generator_marionette_drupal_view.png "Model Generation")

-Internally the generator store the MVC relation between view and model/collection to be used in **Action** Subgenerator.
+Internally the generator store the MVC relation between view and model/collection to be used in the **Action** sub-generator.

 ### Add a Region